VCVRack/Rack/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
+Search existing issues before posting a new one to avoid duplicates.
 To request a feature, fill out the form below.
 Use a descriptive title that best explains the feature request in one sentence.
 -->